 - Store in a tupperware or Pyrex container and eat within 3 days.

 Tomato is optional, however they don’t stayed rolled as well with the thick slices.

-You can grab these Flatout Pinwheel square wraps at the grocery store to avoid pinwheel scraps – but I prefer to stick with whole wheat!
+You can grab these Flatout Pinwheel square wraps at the grocery store to avoid pinwheel scraps – these are the perfect shape!
+Nutrition information estimated with MyFitnessPal.

 - Serving Size: 5-6 pinwheels

 - Fat: 20g